-One of the first decisions that the beginning beekeeper must make, and often one of the most confusing, is the size of the boxes and frames to use for hive bodies and supers.
+One of the first (and often most confusing) decisions that the beginning beekeeper must make is selecting what size of boxes and frames to use for hive bodies and supers.
 Several options are available.
 Weight, efficiency, and convenience are the primary considerations when choosing between these different options.

 A note on nomenclature: The four-sided boxes used in beekeeping—the ones that hold the frames of wax comb—are referred to as hive bodies, or supers, depending on how they are used.
 The same box could be used at one time as a super and another as a hive body.
 To add to the confusion, a hive body is sometimes referred to as a brood chamber.
 I will refer to both hive bodies and supers as boxes.

 There are boxes of three depths: deep, medium, and shallow.
 The frames that fit inside the boxes are sized accordingly and are only used in boxes of corresponding depth.
 In other words, a medium frame would not be used in a deep box.

 A standard box holds ten frames.
 Eight frame equipment is available; the depths for the three sizes are the same as for standard boxes, but the boxes are narrower and will only hold eight frames.